StuvanFIT/Focus-Bear-React-Native/milestones/5_React/react_fundamentals.md

 ## Any challenged in setting up React?

 No challenges were faced.
 However, a key thing to note when installing is that the normal CREATE-REACT-APP (CRA) is outdated.According to the tailwind installation documentation, `create-react-app` does not support custom PostCSS configuration and does integrate well with PostCSS environment like `postcss-import`.
 Thus, they highly recommended using VITE, NEXT.JS or PARCEL instead of Create-React-App as it provides a better developer experience but with more control on how to use TailwindCSS

+## Why are components important in React?
+Components are essential in building efficient and maintainable interfaces.

+Components allow you to break down complex UIs you want to render into smaller, independent and self-contained units.
+By isolating parts of the UI into components, changes made to one component are less likely to affect other parts of the application.
+This significantly improves maintainability, as developers can focus on specific components without worrying about unintended side effects across the entire codebase.

+These components can also be reusued across the project and having components in different/separate files allows us to maintain the codebase.